 Quick Start Guide

-Set up your account, build tracking habits, and unlock the analytics that turn raw data into clinical insight.
+Set up your account, build tracking habits, and start seeing what your data is telling you.

 Get your foundation in place

 Head to Settings and fill out your profile.
 Enter your biography, birthdate, and supporting fields.
-Your birthdate unlocks age-based calculations like mg/kg medication ratios.
+Your child's birthdate is needed to calculate dose-per-weight for medications — something their neurologist may ask about.

 Every day without a seizure needs an entry.
 You can enter a date range for consecutive stretches.
 No entry does not mean seizure-free — the system needs explicit confirmation.